The Search Processing Language (SPL) is a set of commands that you use to search your data.

 There are two Splunk manuals that contain information about SPL2:

-- The SPL2 Search Reference contains reference information about the SPL2 search commands, command syntax, data types, and functions.
+- The SPL2 Search Reference (this manual) contains reference information about the SPL2 search commands, command syntax, data types, and functions.

 - SPL2 Search Manual